 It’s been called one of the world’s most beautiful beaches and technically, should be busy.
 But the car-free and protected Cíes Islands only allow a limited number of visitors each day so the people to paradise ratio is pleasantly low.

-The Cíes Islands are about 40 minutes by ferry from Vigo on the west coast of Galicia in northern Spain.
+The Cíes Islands are 40 minutes by ferry from Vigo on the west coast of Galicia

 Cabo de Gata Nature Reserve in Almeria, is the only place in Europe which officially has a hot and dry desert climate.
 Just don’t expect scorched earth.
 This 400km² park combines a supernaturally low rainfall with some of the loveliest hidden beaches in Spain.